Fire arrow: History

 By 1206, "gunpowder arrows" (huoyaojian) rather than just "fire arrows" (huojian) were mentioned.

 In 1245, a military exercise was conducted on the Qiantang River using what were probably rockets.

 The Mongols also made use of the fire arrow during their campaigns in Japan.
 Probably as a result of the Mongolian military campaigns the fire arrows later spread into the Middle East, where they were mentioned by Al Hasan Al Ramma in the late 13th century.

-In 1374 the kingdom of Joseon also started producing gunpowder and by 1377 was producing cannons and fire arrows, which they used against wokou pirates.
+In 1374, the kingdom of Joseon also started producing gunpowder and by 1377, was producing cannons and fire arrows, which they used against wokou pirates.
 Korean fire arrows were used against the Japanese during the invasion of Korea in 1592.

-In 1380 an order of "wasp nest" rocket arrow launchers were ordered by the Ming army and in 1400 rocket arrow launchers were recorded to have been used by Li Jinglong.
+In 1380, an order of "wasp nest" rocket arrow launchers were ordered by the Ming army and in 1400, rocket arrow launchers were recorded to have been used by Li Jinglong.

-In 1451 a type of mobile rocket arrow launcher known as the "Munjong Hwacha" was invented in Joseon.
+In 1451, a type of mobile rocket arrow launcher known as the "Munjong Hwacha" was invented in Joseon.

 The Japanese version of the fire arrow was known as the bo hiya.
 The Japanese pirates (wokou, also known as wako or kaizoku) in the 16th century were reported to have used the bo hiya which had the appearance of a large arrow.
 A burning element made from incendiary waterproof rope was wrapped around the shaft and when lit the bo hiya was launched from a mortar like weapon hiya taihou or a wide bore Tanegashima matchlock arquebus.
 During one sea battle it was said the bo hiya were "falling like rain".

 Rocket invention

 The dating of the appearance of the gunpowder propelled fire arrow, otherwise known as a rocket, more specifically a solid-propellant rocket, is disputed.
-The History of Song attributes the invention to two different people at different times, Feng Jisheng in 969 and Tang Fu in 1000.
-However Joseph Needham argues that rockets could not have existed prior to the 12th century since the gunpowder formulas listed in the Wujing Zongyao are not suitable as rocket propellant.
+The History of Song attributes the invention to different people at different times, Yue Yifang and Feng Jisheng in 969 and Tang Fu in 1000.
+However, Joseph Needham argues that rockets could not have existed prior to the 12th century since the gunpowder formulas listed in the Wujing Zongyao are not suitable as rocket propellant.
 According to Stephen G. Haw, there is only slight evidence that rockets existed prior to 1200 and it is more likely they were not produced or used for warfare until the latter half of the 13th century.